jacksonllee/pycantonese/readme.md

 ## Bug fixes and new features

 Bugs fixes, as well as new features
-(all at the GitHub source here -- to be included in the next release at PyPI):
+(all at the GitHub source here;
+they may or may not be currently included in the release on PyPI):

 * Fixed the Yale conversion issue with "yu"
 * Added `number_of_words` and `number_of_characters` methods for corpus access
+* part-of-speech tags are all forced to be in caps

 ## Author